mjfwest/swat-em/doc/source/gui.rst

 Plotting
 =================
-Many analyzing function results in plots which are shown on(3) in figure (:ref:`fig:mainwindow`).
-Every plot has a toolbar on the bottom for zooming, panning and saving the figure to file.
+Many results of the analysis are shown as figures (3) of (:ref:`fig:mainwindow`).
+Every plot allows zooming, panning and saving the figure to file.

 Winding layout
 --------------